ivlytvynets/cinema-service/README.md

 ### User
 * Register in the system
 * Log in to the system
-* Browse available topics
+* Browse available intensive performances
-* Browse available intensive courses
+* Browse available performance sessions
 * Add multiple tickets to the shopping cart
 * Place an order